 While VCs continue to invest in these five key areas, they will also look to diversify into two emerging technologies, namely drones and computer vision systems.
 As their commercial application potential increases in the coming years, we are likely to see companies offer drones for last mile delivery and image-based quality inspection systems –with VCs helping them get to the market.

-For more information on emerging technologies impacting your industry, write to us at email@example.com.
+For a detailed analysis of the emerging technologies that could impact your business, write to us at email@example.com.